richie0866/Rostruct/docs/getting-started/basic-usage.md

 ```

 ???+ tip
-	If you'd like to rename the project, or modify the instance before scripts are run, you can!
+	If you'd like to rename the project, modifying the instance before runtime, you can!

-	Even if the project is deployed, `LocalScripts` and `ModuleScripts` are all run on deferred threads, allowing you to make your changes before they execute:
+	Regardless of whether you deploy or require the project, `LocalScripts` and `ModuleScripts` are all run on deferred threads, allowing you to make your changes before they execute:

 	```lua
 	local project = Rostruct.Deploy("Projects/MidiPlayer/src/")